sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>feh</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Fast command line image viewer using Imlib2
+Short desc    : Fast command line image viewer using Imlib2
 URL          : http://feh.finalrewind.org
-Лицензия     : MIT
+License      : MIT
-Описание     : feh is a versatile and fast image viewer using imlib2, the
+Descript     : feh is a versatile and fast image viewer using imlib2, the
              : premier image file handling library. feh has many features,
              : from simple single file viewing, to multiple file modes using
              : a slide-show or multiple windows. feh supports the creation of